NLM-OCCS/nlm-uswds/README.md

 ## Summary

-A gulp build of USWDS with style customizations for NLM based on [uswds-compile](https://github.com/uswds/uswds-compile)
+A gulp build of USWDS with style customizations for the OCCS/AB (applications branch) of NLM using [uswds-compile](https://github.com/uswds/uswds-compile).
+This is different from what other organizations within NLM are doing to move towards USWDS.

 ## Differences